MicheleCotrufo/pdf2doi/README.md

 >>> import pdf2doi
 >>> results = pdf2doi.pdf2doi('.\examples',filename_bibtex='bibtex.txt')
 ```
 creates the file [bibtex.txt](/examples/bibtex.txt) in the 'examples' folder.
+Note that this task can also be done [via command line](#generate-list-of-bibtex-entries-from-command-line), without having to open a python console.

 #### Manually associate the correct identifier to a file
 Sometimes it is not possible to retrive a DOI/identifier automatically, or maybe the one that is retrieved is not the correct one.
 This can be